chipsalliance/chisel/docs/src/appendix/experimental-features.md

 ## Loading Memories for simulation or FPGA initialization <a name="loading-memories"></a>

 Chisel supports multiple experimental methods for annotating memories to be loaded from a text file containing hex or binary data.
 When using verilog simulation it uses the `$readmemh` or `$readmemb` verilog extension.
-The treadle simulator can also load memories using the same annotation.

 ### Inline initialization with external file